Find Grad Schools

 8 Yearly Graduations

 The 8th most popular school in the country for public policy majors who are seeking their doctor's degree is University of Arkansas.
 Each year, around 27,500 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $7,666 per year, while in-state graduate students, on average, pay $10,500 per year.
+The average in-state tuition for full-time undergraduates is $7,666 per year, while in-state graduate students, on average, pay $7,875 per year.
 During the most recent year for which we have data, 8 people received their doctor's degree in public policy from UARK.
+Of these students, 80% were women and 20% were members of underrepresented racial-ethnic groups.

 #8